 Nominations are evaluated by an independent Selection Committee composed of about a dozen leaders in the arts, sciences, humanities professions, and for-profit and nonprofit communities.
 Each nomination is considered with respect to the program's selection criteria, based on the nomination letter along with original works of the nominee and evaluations from other experts collected by the program staff.

-After a thorough, multi-step review, the Selection Committee makes its recommendations to the President and board of directors of the MacArthur Foundation.
+After a thorough, multi-step review, the Selection Committee makes its recommendations to the President and Board of Directors of the MacArthur Foundation.
 Announcement of the annual list is usually made in September.
 While there are no quotas or limits, typically 20 to 30 Fellows are selected each year.
-Between June of 1981 and September of 2012, 897 Fellows have been named.
+Since 1981, 942 people have been named MacArthur Fellows.

 Nominators, evaluators, and selectors all serve anonymously and their correspondence is kept confidential.
 This policy enables participants to provide their honest impressions independent of outside influence.